 For covered members with at least 30 years of creditable service, there is a minimum benefit payable under GLI.
 The minimum benefit was set at \$8,000 by statute.
-This amount is increased annually based on the VRS Plan 2 COLA and is currently \$8,111.
+This amount is increased annually based on the VRS Plan 2 COLA and was increased to \$8,279 effective July 1, 2018.